zeh/key-action-binder-as3/README.md

 To contribute with new key mappings (so more devices are supported by KeyActionBinder):

- 1. Run the [Web-based KeyActionBinder tester](http://hosted.zehfernando.com/key-action-binder/tester/) with your desired device connected to the machine.
+ 1. Run the [Web-based KeyActionBinder tester](http://hosted.zehfernando.com/key-action-binder/tester/) or install the [Android/OUYA KeyActionBinder APK](http://hosted.zehfernando.com/key-action-binder/tester/KeyActionBinderTester.apk) with your desired device connected to the machine.
 Be sure to press all buttons to see if it comes to life.
 If it works perfectly, there's nothing else needed!
- 2. If not, run the [Web-based GameInput tester](http://hosted.zehfernando.com/key-action-binder/game-input-tester/) with your desired device connected to the machine.
+ 2. If not, run the [Web-based GameInput tester](http://hosted.zehfernando.com/key-action-binder/game-input-tester/) or install the [Android/OUYA GameInput APK](http://hosted.zehfernando.com/key-action-binder/game-input-tester/GameInputTester.apk) with your desired device connected to the machine.
  3. Push all buttons.
  4. Take a screenshot.
  5. Take notes of all buttons, indicating which buttons and axis relate to what (e.g. "BUTTON_4" means "directional pad up").
 Be sure to include which of the values (-1 or 1) mean "UP" on the gamepad's analog sticks, if needed.